markus1bauer/2022_dike_grasslands_opinion/README.md

 [cc-by]: http://creativecommons.org/licenses/by/4.0/
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

-When using the __data available__ in this repository, please cite the original publication:
+When using the __data available__ in this repository, please cite the original publication and the dataset:

 **Publication**